 The user interface for Tin Man is simple to use.
-The tests in section 6 show that this interface requires substantially less operator interaction, and less operator precision then in standard wheelchair interfaces.
+The tests in section 4.3.2 shows that this interface requires substantially less operator interaction, and less operator precision then in standard wheelchair interfaces.
 Yet, the button arrangement is not appropriate for many people.
-People with multiple disabilities require a variety of specialized interfaces; the specifics depend on the individual's motor and communications capabilities.
+People with multiple diabilities require a variety of specialized interfaces; the specifics depend on the individual's motor and communications capabilities.
 But the interface that has been demonstrated has the two critical features that work well with almost all people, whatever their capabilities or limitations: